RebelToolbox/RebelDocumentation/tutorials/3d/introduction_to_3d.rst

 2D in 3D
 --------

-While Godot packs a powerful 2D engine, many types of games use 2D in a 3D environment.
+While Rebel Engine packs a powerful 2D engine, many types of games use 2D in a 3D environment.
 By using a fixed camera (either orthogonal or perspective) that does not rotate, nodes such as :ref:`Sprite3D <class_Sprite3D>` and